mdgolammafuz/ICO-with-ERC20-Token/README.md

     ```

-4. Declaring the decimals value which is the number of digits afetr the decimal place, which in our case is 0 for simplicity
+4. Declaring the decimals value which is the number of digits after the decimal place, which in our case is 0 for simplicity

     ```javascript